top of page

 Look for venues that:

-Having accommodation on-site or nearby makes things easier for guests and can save money on transport or late-night taxis.
+Having accommodation on-site or nearby can save money on transport, including late-night taxis.

 Always Have a Plan B

 This is the UK, after all!
-If you’re dreaming of an outdoor ceremony in a beautiful Devon garden or a cliffside celebration in Cornwall, make sure there’s a solid indoor backup plan in case the weather turns.
+If you’re dreaming of an outdoor ceremony, make sure there’s a solid indoor backup plan in case the weather turns.

 Venues that offer flexible indoor/outdoor options give you the best of both worlds.